rimedelis/os-setups/ubuntu-23-clean-install.md

 ## Essential Steps

-### Check for Updates (apt stands for Aptitude.
-They say `apt` doesn't need to be preceeded by sudo as it automatically performs operations with superuser privileges when necessary.)
+### Check for Updates (`apt` stands for Aptitude.
+In truth, `apt` doesn't need to be preceeded by `sudo` as it automatically performs operations with superuser privileges when necessary, but it's still standard to type it, to guarantee that the commands run successfully in all situations.)

 ```bash
 sudo apt update && sudo apt upgrade